polyfillpolyfill/polyfill-service/.github/CONTRIBUTING.md

 **IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](../LICENSE.md).

+## Updating polyfill-library

+1. Open a terminal to the root folder of the repository and ensure that the latest version of master is checked out. `git checkout master && git pull origin master`
+2. Create a new branch to make changes into. `git checkout -b [name]`
+3. In `package.json` rename the `polyfill-library` dependency to `polyfill-library-$version` and change the version to be an npm alias.
+E.G. `"polyfill-library": "^3.27.4"` becomes `"polyfill-library-3.27.4": "npm:polyfill-library@3.27.4"`
+4. In `server/routes/v3/polyfill.js` add a new case statement for the version of `polyfill-library` you have just added.
+5. In `fastly/vcl/main.vcl#L114` add the version to the if statement for setting the version query parameter.
+6. In the terminal run `yarn add polyfill-library`
+7. Commit the file changes into git, push up the branch and open a pull-request

 ## Cutting a Release

 Every merge to the master branch will trigger a release to [staging].
 When ready to deploy to [production], follow these steps: